Young adult: Time co-ordinates

+Developmental context

+Research in developmental psychology and neuroscience suggests that young adulthood involves continued development beyond adolescence.
+This is described as "emerging adulthood", a stage between adolescence and adulthood.
+Studies also discuss that the prefrontal cortex continues to mature into early adulthood, which affects decision-making.This stage is also associated with increased independence and transition into education, work, and relationships.

 Health

 Young/prime adulthood can be considered the healthiest time of life and young adults are generally in good health, subject neither to disease nor the problems of senescence.
 Strength and physical performance reach their peak from 18 to 46 years of age.
 Flexibility may decrease with age throughout adulthood.

 As teens transition into young adulthood, engagement in risky behavior may be noticeable, which may result in health risks such as "unintended injury, unprotected sex, violence, binge drinking, motor vehicle incidents, suicide, and poor diet and nutrition."
+Brain development during this period can also contribute to patterns of risk-taking behavior and mental health outcomes in young adults.
 75% of deaths during the young adult years are due to risky behavior or mental health crises leading to suicide.
 In developed countries, mortality rates for the 18–45 age group are typically very low.
 Men are more likely to die at this age than women, particularly in the 18–25 group: reasons include car accidents and suicide.
 Mortality statistics among men and women level off during the late twenties and thirties, due in part to good health and less risk-taking behavior.

 There has been an increase in the presence of mental illness among young adults globally.
 This increase has been linked to factors such as diet and exercise.
 Those dealing with the effects of mental illness are more likely to indulge in food that lacks nutrients and is high in sugar, salt, and fats.
 Mental illnesses and risk taking behaviors correlate to the transition between the teen years and adulthood.

 Regarding disease, cancer is much less common in young than in older adults.
-Exceptions are testicular cancer, cervical cancer, and Hodgkin's lymphoma.
+Exceptions are testicular cancer, cervical cancer, colorectal cancer, and Hodgkin's lymphoma.

 In sub-Saharan Africa, HIV/AIDS has hit the early adult population particularly hard.
 According to a United Nations report, AIDS has significantly increased mortality between ages 20 to 55 for African males and 20 to 45 for African females, reducing the life expectancy in South Africa by 18 years and in Botswana by 34 years.